Cedric1994/vuejs-boiler-plate/README.md

 # Berry - Seed for VueJS

-> 2018 - template application

-Tests are not working at the moment

 This project is a boiler plate of Webpack 4, VueJS and VueX

 ## Build Setup